 Picking a name for your cleaning business can be fun.
 You get to use your creative side.
 But keep in mind, your business name should clearly define what your cleaning business does.
-When people hear your business name, they should know your are in the business of cleaning houses!
+When people hear your business name, they should know you’re in the business of cleaning houses!

 A business structure is the type of legal structure your company operates as.
 The type of structure you choose will determine what type of tax return forms you will need to file.

-Start with whom ever prepares your taxes.
+Start with whoever prepares your taxes.
 They will be familiar with your personal tax situation and can lead you in the right direction for your needs.

 For information on choosing a Business Structure check out the following sites.

 Once you have chosen your business structure you will need to file your name with your state.
-To save money you can file one your own.
-Or your CPA can assist you in filing.
+This step is what will make your new house-cleaning business official

-Registration requirements vary by state.
+Business registration requirements will vary by state.
+If you omit a form or have any errors this can delay your filing.
 Be sure to check with your State’s website to make sure you are compliant.

 Estimated Cost: FREE!
 It is free to file for an Employer Identification Number with the IRS

-An EIN is an Employers Identification Number.
+An EIN is an Employer Identification Number.
 It is a tax ID number to identify employers and certain businesses.
-If you filed as a Sole-Proprietor you may not need an EIN.
+If you filed as a Sole-Proprietor, you may not need an EIN.
 I do recommend applying for an EIN, though.
 You most certainly need it when you hire your first employee.